EchoTeam/rebar-templates/service_DEPS.md

 [the plugin page](https://github.com/EchoTeam/rebar-lock-deps)).

-When you change the `deps` section in any `rebar.config` file (the root one or of a dep), you will need to update `rebar.config.lock file`.
+When you change the `deps` section in any `rebar.config` file (the root one or of a dep), you will need to update `rebar.config.lock` file.
 You can run `make update-lock` to update the lock for all deps or `make update-lock apps=app1,app2` to update it for specific deps.